dss-14th/eda-repo-7/README.md

 # Stock-Trading Backtesting and Data Analysis

-### Develop profitable asset allocation portforlio better than traditional All-weather portfolio
+### Develop profitable asset allocation portforlio better than traditional All-weather-portfolio
+#### Is All-weather-portfolio the only and the best ?

 In this project, we developed the asset allocation portforlio in order to secure stable funds after retirement.
 This project based on Data Mining and Economic statistics.